BebeSparkelSparkel/hra/README.md

 The meta line defines a path for a file or directory and its attributes.

-The meta prefix is defined with the `meta` prefix string assignment and must be defined.
+The meta operator is defined with the `meta` assignment and must be defined.

 The definition at a minimum requires the following in order on the same line:
-1. The meta string
+1. The meta operator
-1. An optional directory context string, which contains no space
+1. An optional directory context, which contains no space
 1. A single space
 1. A POSIX path, optionally bracketed
     - If referencing an already defined directory context, the path must not begin with a forward slash